Andover-Robotics/software-docs/docs/hardware-interaction/inertial-measurement-unit.md

 ## Check Your Understanding

 1. What IMU measurement is the most useful in FTC?
 How could you use this measurement to improve performance?
-2. If you are currently working on a robot, which axis \(X, Y, or Z\) of the Expansion Hub corresponds to the robot's heading?
+2. If you are currently working on a robot, which axis ($X$, $Y$, or $Z$) of the Expansion Hub corresponds to the robot's heading?
-3. Given an initialized `BNO055IMU` instance assigned to a field named `imu`, retrieve the X-axis angular orientation reading in degrees and normalize it to the range $$[0, 360]$$.
+3. Given an initialized `BNO055IMU` instance assigned to a field named `imu`, retrieve the X-axis angular orientation reading in degrees and normalize it to the range $[0, 360]$.